Ami

 Biography

-I currently am the Chapter Faculty Advisor for Theta Chi Sigma, a chapter of Chi Sigma Iota, a National Honor Society for Counselors and PRIDE+, an online campus-wide student group devoted to the inclusiveness of those with diverse sexual orientations and gender identities.
-I also serve on the University Student Community Standards Committee (SCS), the Clinical Training Committee, and the Student Advising Committee for the Counselor Education Department.
+I am the Chapter Faculty Advisor for Theta Chi Sigma, a chapter of Chi Sigma Iota, the international honor society for professional counselors, as well as PRIDE+, an online, campus-wide student organization dedicated to fostering inclusivity for individuals of diverse sexual orientations and gender identities.
+Additionally, I serve on the University Student Community Standards Committee (SCS), the Clinical Training Committee, and the Student Advising Committee within the Counselor Education Department.

 Education History